Weird-Ghosts/babyghosts/content/grant-and-accelerator/index.md

 #intro

 Are you building a video game studio with a co-operative model?
-Looking for understanding that you, as an underrepresented founder in the industry, run up against barriers, biases, and bullshit?
+Looking for understanding that you, as an underrepresented founder in the industry, run up against [barriers, biases, and bullshit]{.gradient-text}?
 The Baby Ghosts Peer Accelerator could be for you!

 ::